Corruption endangers world's shrinking fisheries

 Those wishing to conceal their operations or pay bribes to get around restrictions have found fishing to be a welcoming industry.

-Companies have little trouble changing the name or flag state of a fishing boat, and it’s common practice to register vessels under shell companies in Liberia or the Marshall Islands.
-Scofflaw ships are known to turn off their location tracking devices, offload illegally caught fish to other boats, or “launder” it by mixing it with their standard catch.

-“The lack of accountability, I think, is even greater in the fisheries sector than it is in other environmental-related activities,” said Juhani Grossmann, a program leader at the Basel Institute on Governance, which is working on anti-corruption efforts with Indonesia’s Ministry of Marine Affairs and Fisheries.
+“The lack of accountability, I think, is even greater in the fisheries sector than it is in other environmental-related activities,” said Juhani Grossmann at the Basel Institute on Governance, which is working on anti-corruption efforts with Indonesia’s fishing ministry.

 At least with illicit lumber operations, Grossmann said, “you don’t have a different shell corporation for every single truck.”

 The AP review found that most cases of corruption and graft were low-level schemes, like one in India in which prosecutors last year alleged two fisheries officers extorted $1,100 to approve subsidies for a fish farm.
-Another involved fishermen reportedly bribing Malaysian officers with at least $11,000 for every boat they agreed not to report.
+Another involved fishermen said to have bribed Malaysian officers with at least $11,000 for every boat they agreed not to report.

+And in the “ Fishrot ” scandal, Namibian authorities allege the Icelandic seafood company Samherji paid roughly $6 million in bribes to Namibian officials to be permitted to fish in the country’s waters.
+Samherji has denied committing crimes.

-Stephen Akester, a fisheries management adviser who has worked in Africa and South Asia for four decades, said there is a long history of foreign companies — particularly from China — forging corrupt relationships with fisheries officials.
+Stephen Akester, a fisheries management adviser who has worked in Africa and South Asia for four decades, cited a long history of foreign companies — particularly from China — forging corrupt relationships with fisheries officials.

 “They exploited the weakness of these governments for whom any kind of revenue was big money, even small dollars,” he said.
 “And that still continues today.”

-The director of Malta’s fisheries, Andreina Fenech Farrugia, remains suspended as investigators with the Spanish Civil Guard probe whether she helped the criminal syndicate bypass European Union tuna quotas.
-According to a transcript of a phone call intercepted by police and published by the newspaper El Confidencial, the fisheries director was heard telling a tuna magnate, “You have to pay me.”

-Spanish authorities declined to comment on the case.
-Malta’s Ministry for Agriculture, Fisheries and Animal Rights said that Fenech Farrugia was on unpaid leave.
-She has not been charged with a crime and could not be reached for comment.

-The cases reviewed by AP likely represent a small fraction of the corruption that takes place daily as hauls of seafood are transported and sold around the world.
+The cases reviewed by AP probably represent a small fraction of the corruption that takes place daily as seafood is transported and sold around the world.

-Most cases go undetected, said Adam Graycar, a professor of public policy at the University of Adelaide who has spent much of his career studying corruption.

-“You have inspectors colluding with fishing boat owners,” he said.
-“Nobody’s going to tell you what’s happening or give you any data.”

 In Ghana, for instance, the fishing ministry has been unmarked by any major corruption scandal.
 Yet the Environmental Justice Foundation, which has investigated abuses in the fishing sector for two decades, issued a report last year documenting how the West African nation has become ensnared in “a culture of corruption in which bribery and intimidation pervades all levels of fisheries management.”